dablelv/cyan/README.md

 ```

 # type conversion
-Some useful functions can be used to convert one type to other types, such as to map set or slice.
+Some useful functions can be used to convert one type to other types, such as to map or slice.
 ## to map set
 ```go
 import (